 Anxiety is a common and natural experience.
 Many people feel it, regardless of their age.
 Anxiety is a normal response when faced with something that is threatening or dangerous, embarrassing or stressful because it prepares us to manage the situation.

-However, some children may feel anxiety more intensely and find it harder to get their anxious feelings under control.
+However, some tamariki (children) may feel anxiety more intensely and find it harder to get their anxious feelings under control.
 Someone experiencing anxiety might feel ‘on edge’, overwhelmed, worried or frightened.
 They might dread something bad is going to happen or feel panicked.
 Some people experience a range of physical symptoms, such as stomach aches and headaches.

 Some tamariki may feel anxious as they come across new experiences and situations.
 They think the fear or danger they’re worried about is much greater than it actually is.
 Thinking about the situation can make them more worried and tense.

-How common is anxiety?
+How common anxiety is

 Anxiety is one of the most common challenges experienced by tamariki and rangatahi.
 Both boys and girls are affected.
 Sometimes the anxiety can be greater than that of their peers and interfere with the young person's life - how they manage on a day-to-day basis.
 This may be a sign that an 'anxiety disorder' is developing and treatment for this may be necessary.